Smithfield, Dublin

-Originally, Smithfield lay within the civil parish of St. Paul's.
+Originally, Smithfield lay within the civil parish of St. Paul's, and was served by the Church of Ireland St. Paul's Church, on North King Street, now the SPADE Business Centre, and the Catholic St. Paul's Church, on Arran Quay, now used by the Catholic Youth Council, and Mission Ministry.

-The area known as Smithfield roughly incorporates the area bounded by the River Liffey to the south, Bow Street to the east, Queen Street to the west, and North Brunswick street in the suburb of Grangegorman to the north.
+The area known as Smithfield roughly incorporates the area bounded by the River Liffey to the south, Bow Street to the east, Queen Street to the west, and North Brunswick Street in the suburb of Grangegorman to the north.

-Notable landmarks include the Old Jameson Whiskey Distillery and the Observation Tower.
+Notable landmarks include the Old Jameson Whiskey Distillery and the Observation Tower as well as the Irish traditional music Mecca, the Cobblestone Pub.